c4pp4/gentoo-unity7/docs/ehooks.md

 - **Changes** are managed via **unity-extra/ehooks** package.
 It looks for ehooks changes and generates emerge command needed to apply the changes.

+- Some [special ehooks][penv] are downloading debian archive file to apply ubuntu patchset.
+Downloading is allowed through [network-sandbox-proxy][env].
+The archive file is checked via b2sum tool (it checks BLAKE2 512-bit checksum of downloaded file).

 - You have to set **EHOOKS_ACCEPT="yes"** in make.conf to confirm you agree with this patching system.

 #

 ### Chapter II.

 - Version control is managed via **/usr/bin/ehooks**.
 It's not intended for end users.
+It looks for ehooks changes and generates emerge command needed to apply the changes.
 It looks for gentoo tree updates of package versions masked via **unity-portage.pmask** and refreshes version entries.
-It looks for available version changes of debian archive file in {pre,post}_src_unpack.ehooks and updates BLAKE2 checksum.
+It looks for available version changes of debian archive file in {pre,post}\_src_unpack.ehooks and updates BLAKE2 checksum.
 It's a symlink to **ehooks_version_control.sh** script.

    - run **ehooks** for options